-- Students who are enrolled in ICJA must receive the prior approval from the guidance department when taking outside courses for credit.
+- Students who are enrolled in ICJA must receive prior approval from the guidance department when taking outside courses for credit.
 This approval should be obtained at least 6 weeks in advance of the school year in which the course is to be taken.
-(Pre-high school credits are non-transferrable to ICJA.)
+Approval requests can be submitted via the “Outside Credit” form by clicking here.
+Pre-high school credits are non-transferrable to ICJA.

 - Transfer courses will be accepted at ICJA only for elective credit and not to meet core requirements.
 For example, if a student wishes to take a history course outside of ICJA, that course will not fulfill one of the 3.5 history credits required for graduation, but will count towards the elective credit required for graduation.
 Or, a student who takes a regular level chemistry course in the summer, will still be required to take three years of science at ICJA, but may be able to advance to an honors level chemistry or directly to a regular level physics course.

 - If a student failed a required course, s/he may, with the prior approval of the guidance department, be allowed to make-up that course outside of ICJA.

 - Credits from other accredited schools will be accepted based on the number of hours completed.
 One year of credit is equal to 120 hours of in-class instruction plus any homework.